 Breast Lift Recovery

 Following the procedure, dressings are placed over the incision and a post-operative bra is prescribed to reduce swelling and support the breasts as they heal.
 A small, thin drain is placed under the skin to siphon any blood or fluids that may collect in the breast tissue.

-A few days after your surgery, Dr. Karaca will remove your dressings during a follow-up visit and permit you to shower.
-A week after the procedure, he will remove the drain and permit you to resume light physical activities.
-Swelling, bruising and discomfort usually subside within three weeks, at which point the support bra is no longer needed.
+The dressings will be removed at a follow-up visit and the patient is permitted to shower within a few days.
+A week after the procedure, the drain is removed and light physical activity may be resumed.
+Swelling, bruising, and discomfort usually subside within three weeks, at which point the support bra is no longer needed.

-Mild to moderate exercise and normal physical activities can be increasingly resumed as the breasts heal.
+Mild to moderate exercise and normal physical activities may be slowly resumed during the healing process.
 Any loss of nipple sensation or hypersensitivity in the nipple and areola will gradually improve over time.
-Within a few months, the incisions will begin to fade, your breasts will settle into a more natural-looking shape and any discomfort in your back, neck or shoulders should completely diminish.
+Within a few months, the incisions will begin to fade, the breasts will settle into a more natural-looking shape, and any discomfort in the back, neck, or shoulders should subside.